Vama, Satu Mare

+Geography

+The commune is located in the Țara Oașului ethnographic and historical region in the northeastern part of Satu Mare County, on the border with Maramureș County.
+It lies at an altitude of 195 m, on the banks of the river Talna Mică.
+Vama is situated 46 km northeast of the county seat, Satu Mare; it is crossed by national road DN19, which starts in Oradea, goes through Satu Mare, and ends in Sighetu Marmației.

 Vama Pottery

 Vama commune maintains a tradition of pottery work.
 The local tradition is very old; the documents from the commune's archives confirm pottery workshops being in existence since the beginning of the 19th century.